cygx/crow/spec.md

 ### Chunk Requests

 Requests a chunk of a given resource.
-Optionally, a variable-length encoding may be used to representoffsets and lengths.
+Optionally, a variable-length encoding may be used to represent offsets and lengths.

 ```
 head = <id.4>+ <size.2>